brson/toolchain-horizons/blogpost.md

 # Measuring the effect of Rust dependencies on MSRV

-During a recent project to get the [Rust client] for the [TigerBeetle database] ready for production
-I went through a typical process of establishing the minimum supported version of the Rust toolchain (MSRV) the crate could support.
+During a recent modestly-sized project to get the [Rust client] for the [TigerBeetle database] ready for production I went through a typical process of establishing the minimum supported version of the Rust toolchain (MSRV) the crate could support.

 It usually goes something like this:

-1. Do a binary search through rust versions to find the newest one that doesn't build and test successfully, using rustup and commands like `cargo +1.60 test` to specify the toolchain.
+1. Do a binary search through recent rust versions to find the newest one that doesn't build and test successfully, using rustup and commands like `cargo +1.60 test` to specify the toolchain.
 2. Fix the build, which usually involves downgrading or removing dependencies.